 To build a complete CI/CD pipeline for a GCP-based project, some work is required for deployment/ setup creation and artefact management.
 This is a cumbersome task, and DevOps engineers may find it hard to make quick progress using the available services (out of the box).
 In such a situation, having an enabling framework that helps build the CI/CD pipeline without significant effort is very useful.

 HSC’s team has been working on GCP-based projects and has developed a CI/CD pipeline enabler framework.
 This framework additionally supports notification for sharing the progress of the pipeline.
 The developed framework helps in the realization of the CI/CD pipeline shown below:

 The framework helps in executing the workflow shown below:

 The key components of a typical workflow are briefly discussed below:

-HSC has been using this framework in multiple projects and has thereby helped in enabling CI/CD.
-These projects encompass complete AI/ML application lifecycle i.e. ETL, model training, testing/ validation, evaluation, deployment, monitoring, and a web app to see the application results.
+HSC has been using this framework in multiple projects and has helped enable CI/CD.
+These projects encompass a complete AI/ML application lifecycle, i.e. ETL, model training, testing/ validation, evaluation, deployment, monitoring, and a web app to see the application results.

 Implementing a CI/CD pipeline helps reduce the risks in each build and makes a software application available to prospective customers faster than ever before.
 Interested in deploying a CI/CD pipeline.
 Early bug detection to avoid any last-minute surprises, greater visibility of new builds, test cases, and issues arising due to the same, and achieving faster feedback to ensure flawless code delivery is a few added advantages of deploying the CI/CD pipeline framework.